cdapio/coopr/docs/docs/source/overview/index.rst

 Within Coopr, a cluster is the basic indivisible element that supports create, delete, amend, update, and monitor operations.
-These complex operations are masked by simple REST services that allow easy integrations with existing IT operations' systems.
+These complex operations are masked by simple REST services that allow easy integrations with existing IT operations systems.
 Coopr is built with DevOps and IT in mind: it's highly flexible (through lifecycle hooks) and easily pluggable (via Chef, Puppet, and other automation tools).
-Future development will focus more on managing clusters of machines or clusters of clusters and less around individual machines.

 .. _history-of-coopr:

 History of Coopr
 ===========================
-At  Cask Data, we built our Coopr product to fill an ongoing need - to quickly build and deploy clusters for developers.
+At Cask, we built Coopr to fill an ongoing need - to quickly build and deploy clusters for developers.
-Since Reactor, our flagship product, utilizes several technologies within the Hadoop ecosystem, it was a constant battle to build, use and tear down clusters regularly on a variety of IaaS providers.
+Since CDAP, our flagship product, utilizes several technologies within the Hadoop ecosystem, it was a constant battle to regularly build, use and tear down clusters on a variety of IaaS providers.
 Coopr solved this problem by rapidly provisioning our clusters to meet the needs of our business, developers and customers.
 Coopr's streamlined cluster management was a key investment for Cask.